Campervan Cooking: Tips & Tricks

 One of the big attractions for many people when they’re considering buying a campervan is the ability to stop when you fancy and eat when and where you choose.
 This life is all about freedom.
 I've put together my own campervan cooking tips and tricks - mostly with new campervan owners in mind.

 Most campervans have a two-ring gas hob (some may have an electric induction hob) which is enough for preparing delicious and varied meals.
-So rest assured… you’re not restricted to pasta, a sandwich, and a cup of tea.
+So rest assured… you’re not restricted to pasta or a sandwich, and a cup of tea.

 In addition, you can always take a portable BBQ if you want to cook outside.
 With convenient self-catering, you don’t have to spend a fortune on eating out, which means your holiday budget can stretch quite a lot further, and you can eat better, healthier food.